PhillzMike/CppND-Capstone-Checkers/README.md

 2. Make a build directory in the top level directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
 4. Run it: `./HelloWorld`.

+## How to play?

+This is a game that is played on the terminal, there is no gui for it, on